kamchatka-volcano/asyncgi/README.md

 In order to process requests, it's necessary to provide a function or function object that fulfills the `RequestProcessor` requirement.
-This means that the function should be invocable with the arguments `const asyncgi::Request&, asyncgi::Response&`, and have a `void` return type.
+This means that the function should be invocable with the arguments `const asyncgi::Request&, asyncgi::Responder&`, and have a `void` return type.

 <details>
   <summary>Example</summary>